+If you are using a wireless sensor or accessory, it can be paired and activated during initial setup (Pairing Your Wireless Sensors, page 43).
 If your device was packaged with a wireless sensor, they are already paired and can be activated during initial setup.

 - 1 Hold to turn on the device.

 - 2 Go outside, and wait while the device locates satellites.
 The satellite bars turn green when the device is ready.

-- 3 From the home screen, select •••.
+- 3 From the home screen, select 〈 or 〉 to select an activity profile.

-- 4 Select an activity profile.
+- 4 Select 6.

 - 5 Select to start the activity timer.